jsapede/boilervolume/README.md

 ## Principles :

-Volume calculation is made with Dallas sensors sticked on the inner smertallic surface fo the electrical boiler.
+Volume calculation is made with Dallas sensors sticked on the inner metallic surface of the electrical boiler.

 **Main assumptions are :**
 - boiler tank is a vertical cylinder